 Tips for Retirement Planning in Your 50s

 Get a Handle on Spending

 Nobody likes to hear it, but the fastest way to save more is to spend less.
-Trimming your lifestyle to one that costs a little less will allow you to save more now, and it will cost you less to maintain your standard of living in retirement.
+Trimming your lifestyle to one that costs a little less will allow you to save more now, and it will cost you less to maintain your standard of living in retirement later.

 You can get a good handle on your spending habits by completing a retirement budget worksheet.

-And don't overlook health insurance costs when you're budgeting.
+Don't overlook health insurance costs.
 Take a close look at your estimated healthcare costs in retirement before you make any permanent plans, particularly if you plan on retiring before you reach Medicare age.
-They can be much more costly than you might expect.
+These costs can be much higher than you might expect.

 Focus on Your Career

-Invest and Save, Don’t Speculate
+Invest and Save Rather Than Speculate

 You have to be able to count on your retirement money being there for you, so now isn't the time to speculate.
 Learn what it means to build a portfolio, then do it.
 Build one that's appropriate for your goals.
 Don't rely on "investment experts" who make unrealistic promises.